 - 15-40%: Light-use Pieces: Also known as standard prints, these models will be used frequently but not for load-bearing purposes.
 Examples in this category include toys and masks.
 Again, you can do this without infill if you add more perimeters, but that depends on the model’s design.

 - 40-80%: Heavy-use Pieces: Functional, load-bearing models like nuts, bolts, replacement parts for machines need to be extra strong.
-However, you don’t need to go as high as 100% with infill because, as we said earlier, anything above 70% doesn’t add any mechanical benefit.
+However, if you go as high as 100% infill it will add some mechanical benefit.
 Experts will advise you to consider 50-60% infill and then double up on the perimeter to make your model strong instead of stiff and heavy.

 2. Your 3D Object’s Infill Pattern